Aaron2808/TSPGeneticAlgorithm/README.txt

 4) crossoverRate: Probability of crossover.
 5) mutationRate: Probability of mutation.
 6) elitism: Number of best solutions carried to the next generation.
+7) drawPlot: True or False, if you want to plot the fitness over generations.

 Output
 The program prints: